The Twelfth of Never: Cliff Richard version

-A version by Cliff Richard was released in 1964 and reached number 8 in the UK.
+A version by British singer Cliff Richard was released in 1964 and reached number 8 in the UK.
 It also hit number 3 in Malaysia, number 5 in Hong Kong, number 6 in Australia, number 9 in Ireland and Norway and number 13 in the Netherlands.

 The editors of Billboard wrote, "The hot English vocalist with a tasteful reading of the old Johnny Mathis hit should prove equally successful on the charts.
 A bow to producer Norrie Paramor."

 In a retrospective review of More Hits by Cliff, AllMusic's Dave Thompson included Richard's "skillful reading" of "The Twelfth of Never" on his list of "exquisite" singles on the compilation.